OUR SERVICES

 Hillsborough Eye Care for Contact Lenses

-Contact lenses are a great alternative to wearing eyeglasses.
-An often unknown fact is that not all patients wear contact lenses as their primary source of vision correction.
+Contact lenses offer a versatile alternative to eyeglasses, catering to various lifestyles.
 Each patient is different, with some patients wearing contact lenses only on weekends, special occasions or just for sports.
-That is the beauty of contact lens wear, the flexibility it gives each individual patient and their lifestyle.

 If you decide to opt for contact lens wear, it is very important that the lenses fit properly and comfortably and that you understand contact lens safety and hygiene.
 A contact lens exam at Hillsborough Eye Care will include both a comprehensive eye exam to check your overall eye health, your general vision prescription and then a contact lens consultation and measurement to determine the proper lens fit.